 Change in Gross Motor Function Measure (GMFM-66/88) Score From Baseline to 12 Months

-Assesses change in overall motor ability using the Gross Motor Function Measure (GMFM-66/88), a validated scale for children with cerebral palsy and hypoxic-ischemic injury.
+Assesses change in overall motor ability using the Gross Motor Function Measure (GMFM-66/88), a validated scale for patients with cerebral palsy and/or hypoxic ischemic injury.
 Measures performance in lying, sitting, crawling, standing, and walking domains.
 Higher scores indicate greater motor function.

 Time frame: Baseline to 12 months after treatment